Anthony Perkins: Serious roles

 Friendly Persuasion was released to critical and commercial success.
 Perkins received the Golden Globe Award for Best New Actor and a nomination for the Academy Award for Best Supporting Actor.

 Following positive feedback from early film footage, Paramount Pictures signed Perkins to a seven-year semi-exclusive contract, allowing him flexibility to continue stage work.
-He was their last matinee idol and was called the "fifteen million dollar gamble."
+He was their last matinee idol and was called the "fifteen million dollar gamble".
 His first film under the contract was the 1957 biographical drama Fear Strikes Out, about baseball player Jimmy Piersall.
 The set was hostile and riddled with homophobia, which negatively affected Perkins during production.
 Nonetheless, his performance received critical acclaim, with The Hollywood Reporter noting: "Every recent young star has been compared to James Dean.
 From now on the standard is Tony Perkins."

 Perkins subsequently appeared in the 1957 Western The Lonely Man, co-starring Jack Palance.
 Reportedly, the film set was riddled with tensions, particularly between Palance and Perkins, which was exacerbated by delays due to weather.
 Perkins's next Western was The Tin Star (1957), in which he starred alongside Henry Fonda.
 Though producers Bill Perlberg and George Seaton reportedly expressed reluctance to cast him, Perkins auditioned and was selected.
 During production, Perkins and Fonda took the hours-long drive out to the set together in the same car, during which they became closely acquainted.
 The Tin Star grossed over $1 million and is now regarded as a classic of the genre.

+Friend Gwen Davis remembered that at this point in his career, Perkins was "intellectually dazzling, physically beautiful.
+At twenty-four, he was already Dorian Gray."
+Costar Joan Fickett spoke similarly of Perkins: "Tony had a quality that was fantastic ...
+He was also a beautiful-looking young man."
 In 1958, Newsweek described Perkins as "possibly the most gifted dramatic actor in this country under 30".